Akkaro/firms-shobolinsky-/README.md

 A very important target of the project is raising social awareness.
 We tried to achieve this with a lot of visually interesting features, like informative slides or fire seafty prospect.

 The participants of the project are:
-Balogh Flóra
+Balogh Flóra,
-Benő Ákos
+Benő Ákos,
-Marton Szabolcs
+Marton Szabolcs,
-Szilágy Botond
+Szilágy Botond,
-Vescan-Bakcsy Bernát-Kristóf
+Vescan-Bakcsy Bernát-Kristóf,